Corionis/ELS/artifacts/document/home.md

  * May be scheduled using operating system tools, e.g. Windows Task Scheduler or Linux cron.
  * Nothing is added, no overhead.
  * Runs on Windows, Linux and Mac.
+ * New ELS Hints to coordinate manual changes, new in 3.0.0.

 ELS relies on a common directory structure used by modern home media systems such as [Plex](https://plex.tv).
 Each item must be contained in